szenergy/awesome-lidar/README.md

 > A curated list of awesome LIDAR sensors and its applications.

 LIDAR is a remote sensing sensor that uses laser light to measure the surroundings in ~cm accuracy.
-The sensory data is usually referred as pointcloud which means set of data points in 3D or 2D.
+The sensory data is usually referred as point cloud which means set of data points in 3D or 2D.
+The list contains hardwares, datasets, point cloud-processing algorithms, point cloud frameworks, simulators etc.

 Contributions are welcome!
 Please [check out](contributing.md) our guidelines.